Centerton receives large grant to fix roads

 CENTERTON, Ark.
-(KNWA) — In Centerton, thousands of dollars are being poured into fixing rural roads, a job that should be completed within two weeks, weather permitting.
+(KFTA) — In Centerton, thousands of dollars are being poured into fixing rural roads.

 The city is receiving $250,000 from the state, then adding an extra $100,000 from its own budget to complete the job.